aidan653/Old-Code/File System/README.txt

 Uses a tree where each layer is a linked list which maintains it's structure by using a lag variable within the list.
 Extensive commenting added.

-Functions Contained in file system.cpp for future reference:
+Functions Contained in file system.cpp(which is in the header folder for some reason) for future reference: